6

 Itinerary

-An early start today, we leave Launceston at 6.00am and drive to our put-in point at Collingwood Bridge.
+We pick you up early this morning in Launceston, from one of our two pick up locations.
+Our first pick up point is at 6:15am from the Grand Chancellor and our second pick up point is at 6:30am at the Penny Royal.
+We then drive to our put-in point at Collingwood Bridge.
 We aim to be there around 12:00pm and here we will inflate and load our rafts and have lunch.
 Before getting on the water the guides will provide a safety briefing and instruction on paddling the raft.
-Our destination today is the junction of the Franklin and Collingwood rivers or downstream to the Aesthesia Ravine.
+Our destination today is the junction of the Franklin and Collingwood rivers or downstream to the Aesthesia Ravine. *You will need to arrive in Launceston the day before your trip, ensuring that you arrive in time to attend the 1:00pm pre-trip briefing.

 Meals: L,D